Landholders urged to play it safe with their stock

 Central West Local Land Services District Veterinarians are asking landholders to be mindful of the impacts of the heat on their livestock with another week of high temperatures forecast.

-Heatwave conditions with maximum temperatures exceeding 40 degrees and minimum temperatures remaining around 30 degrees have already occurred over the first six weeks of summer.
+Heatwave conditions with maximum temperatures exceeding 40 degrees and minimum temperatures remaining around 30 degrees are occurring across the region.

 During these conditions, livestock producers are reminded there are a number of management practices that should be followed.

-These include handling stock in the coolest parts of the day, such as early morning or in the evening, and ensuring stock have access to sufficient amounts of good quality drinking water.
+These include handling stock in the coolest parts of the day, such as early morning or in the evening, and ensuring stock have access to shade and shelter, particularly in feedlot situations.

 “If the water is dirty, stock may reject it so landholders are advised to consider alternatives such as fencing off watering points and pumping water through troughs.

-Central West landholders with any animal health questions regarding heat should contact their Local Land Services District Veterinarian:
+Central West landholders with animal health questions relating to managing stock in hot conditions should contact their nearest Local Land Services District Veterinarian:

 - Jillian Kelly, Coonamble, 0428 334 459